LifeScopeLabs/lifescopelabs.github.io/md/lifescope-voice.md

 Browser Web Speech API allows for speech recognition and synthesis support in Chrome, Edge, Firefox, Safari (partial).
 This API is super badass but no one ever uses it.

 # Requirements
-- **MVP** Respond to simple voice commands:
+- **MVP** Respond to simple voice commands
-	- Examples:
+	- Examples
 		- "Run Saved Search: [Search Name]"
 		- "Show me [View Name]"
 		- "Add [Provider Name]"
 		- "What was the last thing I did?"
 		- "What did I to today?"
 		- "Tell me about [Person Name] and I"
+	- Voice Response
+		- "28 Events match your saved search"
 - Deep Voice Search
 	- **MVP**: Structured search terms (who, what, when, where, why)
 	- Natural Language Processing.

-- Voice response
-- capture voice data
+- Passively capture voice data and recor

 # Dependencies